emperorsix/tika-page-extractor/README.md

     java -jar TikaPageExtractor.jar

-Adding `-h` to the line above will print command line options you can set, e.g. the server's port and ip address.
+Adding `-h` to the line above will print command line options you can set, e.g. the server's port and ip address, or options to exclude meta data extraction and the like.

 By default, the server will listen to port 9090.